VladimirPopugaev/spring_boot_shelter/README.md

 2. Start container creation from the command line.
 To do this, type ```docker-compose up --build -d``` in directory with `docker-compose.yml`.

-3. Go to your browser and type `http::/localhost:8080/swagger-ui.html` in the search box.
+3. Go to your browser and type `http::/localhost:9070/swagger-ui.html` in the search box.
 This will take you to the next page:

 ![img_1.png](img_1.png)

+4. **After starting the containers you will have 2 services up on ports 8181 and 8282.
+The nginx server is used as a load balancer to access these services.
+So use http::/localhost:9070/ to communicate with the application.**

 ##### Now you can check other endpoints of my project.
 Thank you!